D. AUDIT, INTERNAL CONTROL AND RISK MANAGEMENT

 Once an issuer announces quarterly financial results, it should continue to do so for each of the first 3 and 9 months periods of subsequent financial years.
 Where it decides not to continuously announce and publish its financial results for a particular quarter, it should announce the reason(s) for this decision.

 The board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the issuer's strategic objectives, and ensuring that the issuer establishes and maintains appropriate and effective risk management and internal control systems.
+Such risks would include, amongst others, material risks relating to ESG (please refer to the ESG Reporting Guide in Appendix 27 to the Exchange Listing Rules for further information).
 The board should oversee management in the design, implementation and monitoring of the risk management and internal control systems, and management should provide a confirmation to the board on the effectiveness of these systems.

 The board should oversee the issuer’s risk management and internal control systems on an ongoing basis, ensure that a review of the effectiveness of the issuer’s and its subsidiaries’ risk management and internal control systems has been conducted at least annually and report to shareholders that it has done so in its Corporate Governance Report.
 The review should cover all material controls, including financial, operational and compliance controls.

-The board's annual review should, in particular, ensure the adequacy of resources, staff qualifications and experience, training programmes and budget of the issuer's accounting, internal audit and financial reporting functions.
+The board’s annual review should, in particular, ensure the adequacy of resources, staff qualifications and experience, training programmes and budget of the issuer’s accounting, internal audit, financial reporting functions, as well as those relating to the issuer’s ESG performance and reporting.

 The issuer should have an internal audit function.
 Issuers without an internal audit function should review the need for one on an annual basis and should disclose the reasons for the absence of such a function in the Corporate Governance Report.